-Other recent credits include Jamie Lloyd’s production of Evita starring Rachel Zegler at the London Palladium; the West End transfer of Giant starring John Lithgow; Dead Outlaw (2025 Tony Award nomination for Best Musical); Jamie Lloyd’s Tony Award winning revival of Sunset Blvd.; and Jason Robert Brown’s The Last Five Years starring Tony winner Adrienne Warren and Grammy nominee Nick Jonas.
-Michael is also an investor in the upcoming film of the 2024 Tony winning revival of Stephen Sondheim’s Merrily We Roll Along starring Jonathan Groff, Lindsey Mendez, and Daniel Ratcliffe, directed by Maria Friedman.
+Other recent credits include the Broadway transfer of Bess Wohl’s Liberation (2026 Pulitzer Prize in Drama winner, 2026 GLAAD Media Award, Tony and Drama League Award nominations); Robert Icke’s Oedipus (Tony and Outer Critics’ Circle Award nominations); Jamie Lloyd’s production of Evita at the London Palladium (2026 Olivier Award nomination for Best Musical Revival); the West End transfer and UK/Ireland tour of Jordan Fein’s Olivier Award winning revival of Fiddler on the Roof; Zayd Ayers Dohrn’s and Tom Morello’s Revolution(s) at Chicago’s Goodman Theatre; the West End transfer of Giant starring John Lithgow; Dead Outlaw (2025 Tony Award nomination for Best Musical); Jamie Lloyd’s Tony Award winning revival of Sunset Blvd.; and Jason Robert Brown’s The Last Five Years starring Tony winner Adrienne Warren and Grammy nominee Nick Jonas.
+Michael is also an investor in the upcoming film of the 2024 Tony Award winning revival of Stephen Sondheim’s Merrily We Roll Along starring Jonathan Groff, Lindsey Mendez, and Daniel Ratcliffe, directed by Maria Friedman.

-As a general manager Michael has collaborated with some of the greatest artists on the world stage including Julie Taymor, Branden Jacob Jenkins, Rajiv Joseph, Liliana Blain-Cruz, Will Eno, Trevor Nunn, Arin Arbus, Simon Godwin, Anne Kaufman, Graciela Danielle, John Kander, Oliver Butler, PigPen Theatre Company, Sarah Benson, Darko Tresjnak, Jackie Sibblies Drury, Richard Maxwell, Christopher Bayes, Fiasco Theater, Thaddeus Phillips, Adrienne Kennedy, John Michael LaChiusa, Nilaja Sun, Kathleen Chalfant, Steve Cosson/The Civilians, and the late great Peter Brook.
+As a general manager Michael has collaborated with some of the greatest artists in the field including Julie Taymor, Branden Jacob Jenkins, Rajiv Joseph, Liliana Blain-Cruz, Will Eno, Trevor Nunn, Arin Arbus, Simon Godwin, Anne Kaufman, Graciela Danielle, John Kander, Oliver Butler, PigPen Theatre Company, Sarah Benson, Darko Tresjnak, Jackie Sibblies Drury, Richard Maxwell, Christopher Bayes, Fiasco Theater, Thaddeus Phillips, Adrienne Kennedy, John Michael LaChiusa, Nilaja Sun, Kathleen Chalfant, Steve Cosson/The Civilians, and the late great Peter Brook.
 Select list of managed productions include A Midsummer Night’s Dream, An Octoroon, The North Pool, Fefu and Her Friends, Gnit, Pericles, Kid Victory, The Skin of Our Teeth, Measure for Measure, Timon of Athens, Somewhere Fun, The Gardens of Anuncia, Fairview, The Killer, King Lear, Cymbeline, The Two Gentlemen of Verona, A Doll’s House, The Father, The Valley of Astonishment, Julius Caesar, The Winter’s Tale, Happy Days, Tamburlaine the Great, He Brought Her Heart Back in a Box, Capsule 33, No Child…, Gone Missing, and David Cromer’s landmark production of Our Town at the Barrow Street Theatre among others.

 As a director Michael has staged productions of The Laramie Project, Man of La Mancha, HAIR, Richard III, The Merchant of Venice, Angels in America, Much Ado About Nothing, The Memory of Water, Gloria, A Bright Room Called Day, Romeo & Juliet, Marat/Sade, The Cocktail Hour, Trojan Women, A Thousand Points of Light, Medea, Bent, The Red Peppers, Hands Across the Sea, Therese Raquin, many works by Tennessee Williams including The Glass Menagerie, Vieux Carre, Small Craft Warnings, Talk to Me Like The Rain and Let Me Listen, Camino Real, The Gnadiges Frauline, The Lady of Larkspur Lotion, and new works by Tony Glazer, Melissa Gawlowski Pratt, Laura Caufield, Glen Berger, Tom Wirtshafter, Ron Brawer, Matthew Cleaver, and Joshua Cohen.